Understanding and Implementing Brand Positioning Models

 Simon Sinek’s framework places a question at the centre of this brand positioning model: why.
 The framework looks like this:

-According to Sinek, most brands communicate ‘the how’; their unique differences, their brand values, their brand proposition, and ‘the what’; describing their products, industry and competitors – but forget to articulate their ‘why’.
+According to Sinek, most brands communicate ‘the how’ (their unique value proposition, their brand values, their brand proposition) and ‘the what’ (describing their products, industry and competitors), but forget to articulate their ‘why.’

 This is where Sinek’s model comes in – encouraging brands to start with the why, and the how driving their brand before they got bogged down by the what.